ANNUAL PLANNING MADE EASY. See how our #1 rated execution software uses AI to create an action-ready annual plan. Sign up for a demo >

 What is a skip-level meeting?

-There is considerable evidence that great skip level meetings (or "skip meetings") have multiple potential benefits.
-These include everything from helping them make better long-term strategic decisions by understanding their customers better from the people who interact with them, improving employee engagement by establishing more personal relationships, and quicker resolution times by getting closer to the source.
+There is considerable evidence that great skip-level meetings (or "skip meetings") have multiple potential benefits.
+These include everything from helping them make better long-term strategic decisions by better understanding their customers from those who interact with them to improving employee engagement by establishing more personal relationships and quicker resolution times by getting closer to the source.
 Teams that are more engaged with their managers tend to be higher-performing teams and have a better sense of alignment, focus, and purpose.

 You can follow these four concepts to decide what to discuss in a skip-level meeting with an employee.